KontioJuho/matrinetR/README.md

 <!-- USAGE EXAMPLES -->
 ## Package structure
 The MatrinetR library has two major objects, **matridata** and **matrigraph**, with the corresponding **matrinet_data** and **matrinet_graph** functions.
+Matridata is a list consisting an object for each sample group (e.g. by tumor).
+Then each group object, is consisting of three different preprocessed gene/protein dataframes that are used in different ways in the network estimation process:

+- Continuous: Log2-transformed gene/protein expression data with n (sample size) rows and p (number of genes) columns.

+- Discrete: Discretized gene/protein expression data (up/down regulation) with n rows and p columns.

+- Profile: Frequency distributions of discretized gene/protein expression levels with 3 rows (low, medium, high) and p columns.

 <details><summary>CLICK TO SEE THE OUTPUT MATRIGRAPH</summary>
 <p>